21 Jan 4 Ways LEDs Enhance Environmental Control

-A major benefit of implementing LED systems in a greenhouse is the reduction in overall operating costs in the form of energy efficiency, rebates, labor costs and enhanced control of the environment.
+A major benefit of implementing LED systems in a greenhouse is the reduction in overall operating costs.
+The reduction in costs can be seen in the form of energy efficiency, rebates, labor costs and enhanced control of the environment.
 Altogether, they represent a superior value proposition for greenhouse growers who are looking to retrofit their facilities.
-The ability to manipulate and, ultimately, control the environment through lighting technology is most critical to production—and often difficult to get right.
+The ability to control the environment through lighting technology is most critical to production—and often difficult to get right.

 A solid understanding of how LED lights can improve environmental control is essential before, during, and after a retrofit.
 Here are four ways in which LEDs enhance environmental control for improved crop quality and yield.

 HPS lights produce a significant amount of heat.
-When turned off, however, the resulting changes in the environment can leave crops more vulnerable to condensation and pathogens as they cool faster than other surfaces.
-This poses obvious and avoidable risks.
+However, when they are turned off, the resulting changes in the environment can leave crops more vulnerable to condensation and pathogens as they cool faster than other surfaces.
+This poses obvious but avoidable risks.

 An LED retrofit may require the addition of a heating system, but growers will often see reduced heating loads overall and, more importantly, favor their increased control of their environments.